 An average hourly rate in Eastern Europe is $39.00/hour, which is 18% higher than in Asia but still dramatically lower than in Western Europe, Northern America, or Oceania.

 In this case, a higher cost is not a disadvantage, though.
-Businesses that have chosen this destination to find an outsourced development team state that they get better ROI due to cooperation with outsourced developers from Eastern Europe.
+Businesses that have chosen this destination to find an outsourced development team state that they get better ROI due to cooperation with outsourced software developers from Eastern Europe.

 - IT infrastructure